Felja8/SD/README.md

 Uses Spring Security for basic user authorization.
 Secures API access and data, limiting access to authorized users only.

-RESTful API:

-The app provides a REST API for interaction with client applications.
-Endpoints include adding expenses, retrieving debt information, and managing users.

 Integration with PostgreSQL Database:

 Uses JPA for database interaction.
 Stores data on users, expenses, and debts in PostgreSQL.